quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

-A RECEIVE_COIN transaction is valid if the Tip including the SEND_COIN transaction has been signed by the Notary Group and that Tip includes the transaction, it has a destination that matches this Chain Tree, and it has a send_coin_transaction_id that does not appear in the Chain Tree previously (preventing “double receive”).
+A $$RECEIVE\_COIN$$ transaction is valid if the Tip including the $$SEND\_COIN$$ transaction has been signed by the Notary Group and that Tip includes the transaction, it has a destination that matches this Chain Tree, and it has a $$send\_coin\_transaction\_id that does not appear in the Chain Tree previously (preventing “double receive”).

 ### Cryptocurrency Discussion

-A Chain Tree owner can never double spend because the SEND_COIN transaction will not be approved unless there is enough of a balance.
+A Chain Tree owner can never double spend because the $$SEND\_COIN$$ transaction will not be approved unless there is enough of a balance.
 The owner cannot fork their Chain Tree to add fraudulent spends.
-A receiver cannot add more RECEIVE_COIN blocks without having valid (and unique) transaction ids (which are signed by ⅔ of the Notary Group).
+A receiver cannot add more $$RECEIVE\_COIN$$ blocks without having valid (and unique) transaction ids (which are signed by ⅔ of the Notary Group).

-SEND_COIN can be included in every block as payment to the Signer if an incentification system is necessary for the Notary Group.
+$$SEND\_COIN$$ can be included in every block as payment to the Signer if an incentification system is necessary for the Notary Group.

 ## Notary Groups (consensus algorithm)
 A Notary Group is a registered, bonded set of validator nodes, called Signers, that collectively notarize the tip of every Chain Tree.
 When an actor adds a block of transactions to their Chain Tree, it sends the block and the new tip hash it creates to the Notary Group along with any state necessary to validate all the transactions in the block.
 Signers validate these blocks and, if valid, append their digital signatures and forward them to other Signers for more signatures.
 Once a block receives a supermajority of signatures, the new state, specifically the Merkleized tip of the actor’s Chain Tree, is effectively notarized and will be used as the canonical latest tip for validating the next block on that Chain Tree.